-Sometimes I look around and suddenly realize, “This place is a mess!”
-It’s all those piles that grow and sit on the counter until I become so used to seeing them, they just blend into the background.
-Or stuff that has been around for years and has become worn out and sad looking.
-Or the drawer I’m used to rummaging around in that has all kinds of junk I never use.
+Some stuff has been around for years and has become worn out and sad looking.
+The drawer I’m used to rummaging around in has all kinds of junk I never use.
+How about the empty wall in the corner that I never got around to decorating?
 Yup, total blindness to what it really looks like.

 After much thought and measuring and sorting, I decided to buy a few new items to spruce things up.
 I also needed some better ways to organize cabinets and drawers.
 At one point, I actually took everything out of the two drawers I was working on to sort out all the junk.

 Interested in some of these products?
-You can shop for these products below.
+You can shop for the products mentioned in this post below.